yyjlocalsforlocals/yyjlocalsforlocals-laravel/README.md

 ```
 6. Install the Argon Dashboard styles and presets.

-NOTE: This needs ironing out to be more seemless.
+NOTE: These next steps need ironing out to be more seemless.
 It will require more time. :)

-Also it might not be necessary.
-I think all this struff below may have been commited to the repo.
+Also, these steps might not be necessary.
+The Agron assests and UI frontend may have been commited to the repo.

 In your project directory: